Cindy Sanyu

-Cinderella Sanyu (born 28 August 1985) known professionally as Cindy or Cindy Sanyu is a Ugandan musician.
+Cinderella Sanyu (born 28 August 1985) professionally known as Cindy or Cindy Sanyu is a Ugandan musician.
 She was one of the original members of Blu*3, along with Lilian Mbabazi and Jackie Chandiru.

 She has performed with P-Square, Wahu, Beenie Man, Ne-Yo, Tiwa savage, Bobi Wine, Shaggy, Chameleon, Bebe Cool, Davido, Mr. G and Radio & Weasel.

 Early life and education

-Cindy was born on 28 August 1985 in Kampala, Uganda, but hails from Mbale district.
+Cindy was born on 28 August 1985 in Kampala, Uganda, but hails from Serere district.